Vamckis/SAP/README.md

 - Individual Users are client dependent.
 Need not be in all clients.
 - Background/Business users are client independent, available in all clients.

-- sm50 : Work Processes
+- sm50 : To view Work Processes
   ![image](https://github.com/user-attachments/assets/a1ecf8e0-524b-4046-a249-7bdeecab2b2a)